 Consoles

 Originally, I said I would play Far Cry 5 next.
 However, I saw an advertisement for Square Enix’s Marvel’s Guardians of the Galaxy game.
 The reviews have been excellent.
-I’m skeptical because Marvel’s Avenger’s was mediocre.
+I’m skeptical because Marvel’s Avengers was mediocre.
 I’m a sucker for Superhero games, so Square Enix drew me in.
-I’m planning on playing through Marvel’s Guardians of the Galaxy followed by Far Cry 5.
+I’m planning on playing through Marvel’s Guardians of the Galaxy, followed by Far Cry 5.

 PC

 In Minnesota, we recently had our first snowfall.
 In Winter, I find myself gravitating towards playing Sims.
 While everyone is playing Sims 4, I’m still playing through Sims 3.
-I missed out on Sims 3 as most of the expansions released while I was in college.
-I like how Sims 3 has achievements, so it allows me to come up with my own Sims challenge to keep me entertained.
+I missed out on Sims 3 as most of the expansions were released while I was in college.
+I like how Sims 3 has achievements, so it allows me to come up with my own Sims challenges to keep me entertained.
 I have one challenge of having one Sim completing all six degrees, while another Sim is trying to become a celebrity psychic from the Supernatural expansion.
 Setting challenges makes playing the Sims more upbeat and less mundane.

 Board Games